cran/mixIndependR/README.md

 ## Example

-Usually the dataset imported are allele frequency data with sample ID in each row and the marker name in each column.
-Every two columns denote the same marker for diploid like autosomes of human beings.
+The dataset imported can be genotype data with sample ID in each row and the marker name in each column.Excel, csv, and vcf files are compatible.

 ``` r
 library(mixIndependR)